andre-maree/JZipAppendBlob/README.md

 List<object[]> dataObject = JsonConvert.DeserializeObject<List<object[]>>(decompressed);
 ```

 It is also possible to manually unzip the blob data with a common zipping tool.
 To make the JSON valid, simply append the blob with a closing ']' character, but this should be done by a seal operation or else postfixed to the downloaded stream.
+A sealed blob has zipped JSON data that can be imported to Azure Data Factory directly.
+Unsealed blobs are not compatible with Azure Data Factory but can be retrieved as valid JSON from JZipAppendBlob.

+### Sealing the blob:

+Append the blob data with it`s last ']' character (zipped) using the normal blob append and blob seal techniques when no more data should be written.